-Cyber criminals target organisations for the data they hold: personal identity of clients or employees, financial, intellectual property, to sell on, to use themselves, or to extort money from you.
+Criminals target organisations for the data they hold, to sell it on, use it themselves, or to extort money from them.

 Organisations have a duty of care to ensure that adequate protections are in place to maintain data security and to deter and prevent crime.

 A cybercrime or data protection incident can result in reputational damage, financial loss, and public embarrassment, as well as fines of up to €20 million from the Information Commissioner’s Office.

 For an initial assessment of your vulnerability complete our

 We can help you in five key ways: